wisesumo/squidbot/README.md

         $ heroku create
         $ git push heroku master

-*Note*: Copy your newly deployed Heroku URL because you will need it when configuring Slack.

 5. Add SquidBot to your Slack team by using both the *slash command* and *incoming webhook* custom integration features of the [Slack apps platform](https://slack.com/apps/manage/custom-integrations)